 let’s talk cream cheese frosting

 Traditionally, Hummingbird Cake is paired with cream cheese frosting and it’s not hard to see why.
 It really is a match made in heaven.
-The creamy, yet slightly tangy, frosting pairs perfectly with the fragrant, tender cake.
+The creamy, yet slightly tangy, frosting pairs perfectly with this tropical, tender cake.

 frequently asked questions